 The oral examination is scheduled for two hours.
-During the oral exam, committee members will ask questions aimed at probing students' understanding of domain-relevant information and research methods, including demonstration of mastery of content related to the core curriculum in the Division of Learning Sciences.
+During the oral exam, committee members will ask questions aimed at probing students' understanding of domain-relevant information and research methods, including demonstration of mastery of content related to the core curriculum in the Division of Research, Measurement and Statistics.
 Additionally, they will ask questions that address questions or concepts from the written exam.

-Only one advisory committee substitution is allowed to provide an evaluation decision for a student's preliminary exam, and it cannot be the committee chair.
 According to the Graduate and Professional School the candidate is considered to have passed the examination if either all committee members present vote yes or if there is only one negative vote.
 If the candidate receives two or more negative votes, he/she will be required to retake the oral examination.
 Details regarding the Texas A&M Graduate and Professional School steps to Fulfill Preliminary Exam Requirements and the Pre-Details in the Graduate Catalog.